The goals of point forgiveness are:

 AlcoholEdu Sanctions Program

 This on-line program is for students who have only 1-4 points.
 It builds on the AlcoholEdu program you completed as part of your First Year Experience.
 You may complete the online Sanctions Program only once.
-To sign up, email Stephanie Rye (firstname.lastname@example.org) for the account login password.
+To sign up, email Tamra Frederick, firstname.lastname@example.org, for the instructions and account login password.